near/near-sandbox-js/README.md

   } catch (error) {
     console.error("Error during execution:", error);
   } finally {
-    // On the end of the working you need stop procces by 'tearDow()' that clear temporary dir or 'stop()' - just stop procces await sandbox.stop();
+    // Stop the sandbox and clean up any files that were created.
+Note, if you want to persist the sandbox network state and just stop the node, use `stop()` method. await sandbox.tearDown();
   }
 })();
 ```